fixiecoder/angular-slide-down/README.md

+# Slide down with ng-animate
+---
+###Repo:
-# angular-slide-down
+angular-slide-down

-demo slidedown for ng-animate
+### Descritption:

+Small angular app that implements a slidedown effect initiated by a checkbox state.